How To Reject Someone Politely: 16 Ways To Do It

 Rejecting someone can be hard.
 This post will help you understand how to reject someone without causing them tremendous pain.
 Although it is pretty common, it is not easy—without hurting their feelings.

 No matter how you do it, rejection will inevitably cause some pain.
+Therefore, you should handle such situations with kindness and empathy— to respect the other person’s feelings and maintain your integrity.
 Read on to get your answer and reject someone respectfully without harsh rebuffing or letting them lose faith in themselves.

 In This Article